Solar wins! Dominion Energy’s net metering proposal shot down in Virginia

 But net metering doesn’t just benefit solar owners.
 More solar energy flowing to the grid reduces energy costs for everyone.
 It reduces the need for utilities to build out expensive energy infrastructure, like peaker plants, gas pipelines, or transmission lines.

-Dominion Energy’s proposal to cut net metering
+Dominion Energy’s failed proposal

 - Cut solar credits by 32%.
 Dominion wants to reduce the net metering credit from $0.14/kWh to $0.095/kW, undervaluing solar and making it harder for solar owners to recoup their investment.